coderisrael/coderisrael.github.io/README.md

 # yoisrael.github.io
 Welcome!

-I'm using this github page to hold my personal presentation page.
+I'm using this GitHub page to hold my presentation page.